lukepuplett/notes/gcp/cloud-firestore.md

 ### Connecting to the emulator

- - Connect to the emulator endpoint
+ - Connect to the emulator endpoint.
- - Use `ChannelCredentials.Insecure` as the credentials
+ - Use `ChannelCredentials.Insecure` as the credentials.
  - Specify `Authorization: Bearer <owner>` header on each request.

+ProjectId may be null, in which case the project will be automatically detected if possible.

 This code only uses the emulator when the following environment variable is set.